wur-wsg/VIC/docs/Development/ModelDevelopment.md

 1. Make the release!
     - Merge the `release` branch into the `master` branch.
     - Create the tag.
 This is best done on the command line as `git tag -f -a VIC.5.1.2 -m 'release tag of VIC 5.1.2, bug fix update for this example`.
-    - Publish the release on [VIC github page](https://github.com/UW-Hydro/VIC/releases) or [VIC-WUR github page](https://github.com/wur-wsg/VIC/releases).
+    - Publish the release on [Github](https://github.com/UW-Hydro/VIC/releases).
     - Update the VIC documentation and _Readme_ files with the releases Zenodo DOI (e.g. [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.35303.svg)](http://dx.doi.org/10.5281/zenodo.35303)).
     - Update the `develop` branch with the changes from the `master` branch.
     - Reset the version strings in the `develop` branch.